 Tatele, mamele, and bobele certainly are authentic Yiddish diminutives, but when they started being used as endearments for young children, as opposed to for fathers, mothers, and grandmothers, respectively, is unclear to me.
 My searches in dictionaries and other sources have, unfortunately, turned up empty.
 It may be, as you say, that these usages only began after the War (in America or Israel); I honestly do not know.
 My own instinct would be to say that they preceded that point, since I’m not sure what about American or Israeli linguistic culture would prompt the development of these usages, but, again, I can’t say for certain, and the existing evidence (from silence) seems to be against this.
 Either way, it is a great question which deserves to be studied by someone more experienced than me.

-Anonymous asked: How should I pronounce "Chale" in a Jewish Bakery?
+Anonymous said: How should I pronounce "Chale" in a Jewish Bakery?

 Probably the same way you pronounce it outside a Jewish bakery.
 As far as I know, there is no official Jewish bakery etiquette that requires that you pronounce the word in a particular way.
 So, if you’re used to saying khale, say khale.
 If you’re used to hallah, say that.
 If khallah or khalloh, those work, too.
 I think anything goes, as long as the clerk serving you understands your meaning.
 Worst comes to worst, you clarify by means of a description…